AB Andromedae

 AB Andromedae (AB And) is a binary star in the constellation Andromeda.
 Paul Guthnick and Richard Prager discovered that the star is an eclipsing binary in 1927.
 Its maximum apparent visual magnitude is 9.49 but shows a variation in brightness down to a magnitude of 10.46 in a periodic cycle of roughly 8 hours.
 The observed variability is typical of W Ursae Majoris variable stars, so the two stars in this system form a contact binary.

 System

 The observed spectral type of both stars in this system is G5, and one of them is a main sequence star very similar to the sun.
 They are orbiting so close that their envelopes touch each other.
 This is a dynamically stable phase that should last until one of the two stars leaves the main sequence.

-The system could also host a third body with an orbital period of 19,046 days, with a minimum mass of 0.007 and an eccentricity of 0.22, but not all data collected in time are consistent with this hypothesis.
+The system could also host a third body with an orbital period of 19,046 days, a minimum mass of 0.007 and an eccentricity of 0.22, but not all data collected in time are consistent with this hypothesis.